I built a personal map. “Why?” you ask. Let me first explain the “What.”

 anything you want

-Then share what you’ve each come up with…..
+Bring your whole self to work.
+Share what you come up with…..
 I’d be happy to get to know you better..